eerohele/muutos/docs/INDEX.md

-Muutos is a zero-dependency [PostgreSQL](https://www.postgresql.org/) [logical decoding](https://www.postgresql.org/docs/current/logicaldecoding.html) client library written in and for Clojure.
+Muutos is a zero-dependency [PostgreSQL](https://www.postgresql.org/) [logical decoding](https://www.postgresql.org/docs/current/logicaldecoding.html) and SQL client library written in and for Clojure.

 You can use Muutos to subscribe to changes in a PostgreSQL database.
 You tell Muutos which changes you're interested in and give it a callback